Owen3H/undici-shim/README.md

 ### A small ESM/UMD library providing the fast `request` function from [Undici](https://github.com/nodejs/undici) within Node, otherwise `window.fetch` is utilized when running in a browser environment.

 ## Why?
-Upon trying to distribute a project, I found Undici was not isomorphic and couldn't be used on the client-side.<br>
+Upon trying to distribute a project, I found Undici could not be used on the client-side.<br>
 As such, this is a drop-in replacement for Undici when using bundlers like webpack/rollup.<br>

 Without the overhead of WHATWG Streams, the [request](https://undici.nodejs.org/#/?id=undicirequesturl-options-promise) method proves much faster than fetch in both latency and throughput.